-A fireplace is often the center of attention but especially in a craftsman style house.
+A fireplace is often the center of attention but especially in a craftsman-style house.
 Most of the time, these fireplaces are surrounded by built-ins, such as cabinets or bookshelves.
 Built-in furniture and light fixtures are common because of the low-pitched roofs, which creates space for amenities within a smaller footprint.

 Maximizing space is key in a craftsman home, so nooks and window seats are quite prominent.
 Extra-large windows are typical in most craftsman homes which allow for great spaces to create nooks.
 Window seats create a cozy and comfortable environment for reading and allow for extra natural light while highlighting the beautiful views of the outdoors.

 Common in both the exterior and interior space of a Craftsman home.
 The single best thing about having exposed beams is they create a larger space.
-They make attic spaces look even cozier and give the home an old world charm.
-Regardless of the purpose they have, an exposed beam is a great way to add some rusticity to the craftsman style home.
+They make attic spaces look even cozier and give the home an old-world charm.
+Regardless of the purpose they have, an exposed beam is a great way to add some rusticity to the craftsman-style home.

-The search for homes with a unique character and rich history are more popular than ever, the revival of the Craftsman style is taking over the contemporary culture, making everyone's wish list.
+The search for homes with a unique character and rich history is more popular than ever, the revival of the Craftsman style is taking over the contemporary culture, making everyone's wish list.
 While the unique features remain like porches, tapered columns, natural materials, and custom built-ins; the are modern add-ons create a new level of desirability with open floor plans, open-concept kitchens, and high ceilings with exposed beams.
 Whichever style you prefer, Craftsman style homes have stood the test of time for their distinctive looks and character.